Awesome: Robin Hood: Prince of Thieves

 - The Plucky Comic Relief has a few moments in the sun in Robin Hood: Prince of Thieves.
 Friar Tuck catches the corrupt bishop trying to flee a tower with gold.

-Friar Tuck: No, I wouldn't.
+Friar Tuck: Gold.
+You sold your soul to Satan, your Grace.
+You accused innocent men of witchcraft and sentenced them to die...Bishop of Hereford: But brother friar, you would strike another man of the cloth?Friar Tuck: No, I wouldn't.
 In fact, I'll help you pack for your journey!
 You have to take a lot of gold to help you on your way. (shoves more bags of gold into the Bishop's arms) You are a very rich man!
 And that, and that. (finally throws him a small bag) And here... here's thirty pieces of silver to pay the Devil, on your way to Hell!

 - He also cheerfully refuses to surrender when first ambushed by Robin and his men, and gives a good account of himself in the fight that follows; sincerely apologizes to the "heathen" Azeem for misjudging him, after the Moor's knowledge of medicine saves a difficult childbirth; and proclaims to a rapt audience that the true blessing of wheat is not bread, "which any fool can eat", but beer.

 - Robin shooting a flaming arrow straight into a guard's chest while barrels full of gunpowder explode and burn behind him.

 - When several refugee farmers make their way to the outlaws' camp, they blame Robin for all their assorted misfortunes - they've lost land and possessions; their children have been injured in the scuffling with the Sheriff's men.
 He promises that they will forge a new life for themselves, and reclaim what they've lost.